adityapalnitkar/adityapalnitkar.github.io/_posts/2016-10-16-Week-Eight.md

 ## Tip of the week ##

 I shop on Amazon a lot.
 Especially since the Prime student subscription is half price and Austin has 2 hour delivery.
-(Amazon Smile)[http://smile.amazon.com/gp/chpf/about/ref=smi_aas_redirect], automatically donates 0.5% of your purchases to the charity of your choice.
+[Amazon Smile](http://smile.amazon.com/gp/chpf/about/ref=smi_aas_redirect), automatically donates 0.5% of your purchases to the charity of your choice.
 It costs both you and the charity nothing – you just shop on Amazon like you normally would, and do some good without any time or effort.
-All you have to do is update your bookmark to start shopping at (smile.amazon.com)[smile.amazon.com]!
+All you have to do is update your bookmark to start shopping at [smile.amazon.com](smile.amazon.com)!

 That's it for week eight, thanks for reading!